huangwei-pku/huangwei-pku.github.io/research.md

 [**One-Child Policy, Marriage Distortion and Welfare Loss,**](https://doi.org/10.1162/rest_a_01332) with Yi Zhou and Yinghao Pan, *The Review of Economics and Statistics*, Forthcoming.

-**Beyond Nature and Nurture: The Impact of Maternal Education on Child Health,** with Xiaoyan Lei, Guangjun Shen, and Ang Sun, *Journal of Human Resources*, Accepted.
+**Beyond Nature and Nurture: The Impact of Maternal Education on Child Health,** with Xiaoyan Lei, Guangjun Shen, and Ang Sun, *Journal of Human Resources*, Forthcoming.

 [**Early Childhood Exposure to Health Insurance and Adolescent Outcomes: Evidence from Rural China.**](https://doi.org/10.1016/j.jdeveco.2022.102925) with Hong Liu, *Journal of Development Economics*, 2023, 160: 102925.